 - Day of the Week (0 - 6, where 0 is Sunday, or 7 can also be Sunday in some implementations; Gunbot typically uses 0-6 for Sunday-Saturday)

-Special characters allow for more flexible scheduling:
+Special characters allow more flexible scheduling:

-Configuring the schedule
+Configuring the schedule Parameter

-Here's an example of an AutoConfig job scheduled to run at the beginning of every hour:
+Here is an AutoConfig job scheduled to run at the beginning of every hour:

 {